Curriculum Vitae

 Editorship

-• Associate Editor, Weather and Forecasting, (January 2007-present).
+• Associate Editor, Weather and Forecasting, (January 2007-December 2012).

 • Editor, Tropical Meteorology, The Encyclopedia of Life Support Systems (EOLSS), UNESCO, Eolss Publishers Co Ltd. UK.
 (Current).

-• Guest Editor, Special Issue on Regional Climate Studies, Meteorology and Atmospheric Physics, (to appear in April 2008).
+• Guest Editor, Special Issue on Regional Climate Studies, Meteorology and Atmospheric Physics, (appeared in April 2008).
 2007-2008.

 • Guest Editor, Special Session on Regional Climate Modeling (appeared in December issue 2004), Journal of Meteorological Society of Japan, 2003-2004.